dinomask/Angels_Mortals_bot/README.md

 ### How to run a Telegram bot on Heroku
 1. First, sign up for an account on Heroku, and create two new projects on your Heroku account.
-2. Clone this github repository twice.
-Then, link each copy to each of the 2 empty Heroku projects you've just created.
+2. Clone this GitHub repo twice.
+Then, link each GitHub repo copy to each of the 2 empty Heroku projects you've just created on Heroku itself.
 3. Install the PostgreSQL database addon within Heroku (you'd have to Google if you aren't sure how), and get the required database information required for the next step.
 4. Next, key in the following information in "configdualbot.py":\
 herokuappname = os.environ['herokuappname']\